 Warehousing and order fulfillment functions are handled by Hopkins Fulfillment Services, a subsidiary of Johns Hopkins University Press.
 Phone orders can be placed at 1-800-537-5487, Monday through Friday, 8:30 a.m.–7:00 p.m. eastern time.

-On publication, copies of the finished book are mailed to a wider list of reviewers.
+On publication, we send copies of the finished book to a wide list of reviewers.
 We compile this list from our extensive database of print and online journals, newspapers, and other national and regional media.
 We also incorporate the author’s suggestions and respond to any requests from reviewers who have perused our seasonal catalog.
-Competition for review attention can be stiff—the New York Times Book Review now receives more than 7,000 books per week.
-But the distribution of review copies remains a key element of every book’s marketing plan.

 As reviews appear, we forward copies to the author.
 In addition, we ask authors to send us any reviews they come across that may have escaped our attention.
-Scholarly journals can be very slow to produce reviews, but that does not deter us from sending out review copies.
-Excerpts from favorable reviews are posted at our website and are forwarded to Internet vendors such as Amazon.
-They are also sometimes added to the back cover copy on subsequent printings of a book.
+We post excerpts from reviews at our website and social media, and we send them via metadata to Internet vendors such as Amazon.

 Electronic news release